Sciver-Brunt and Kaur power unbeaten Mumbai to win

 When the West Indian did fall to Ecclestone three overs later it brought in Kaur, who accelerated the run-rate, striking 18 runs off four McGrath balls.

-Sciver-Brunt took the chance to finish the match, smashing Shabnim Ismail for a four and six in successive deliveries to see Mumbai home with 15 balls to spare.
+Sciver-Brunt took the chance to finish the match, smashing Shabnim Ismail for a four and six in successive deliveries to see Mumbai home in the 18th over.